-Getting your first PR job, or any job for that matter, can be both thrilling and terrifying.
+Getting your first PR job, or any job for that matter can be both thrilling and terrifying.
 Not only are you excited to start your career, but you’re anxious to make a good impression.
-While college and extracurricular activities will have provided you with some skills needed to navigate the workplace, there are a number of new challenges every entry level PR pro will face, especially in the agency world.
+While college and extracurricular activities will provide you with some skills needed to navigate the workplace, there are a number of new challenges every entry-level PR pro will face, especially in the agency world.
 To help get you on track, I’ve highlighted three common challenges as well as tips to overcome them.

 Managing your time

 As a new PR professional, you will likely be surprised at the amount of work on your plate.
 From compiling briefing documents, media lists and agendas, to researching speaking and award opportunities, your average day is typically booked solid, all while learning new responsibilities and fielding inbound client requests.
 I have to be honest, there are some times (especially at the beginning of your career) when your workday will seem pretty chaotic.
 In order to mitigate this, it’s imperative that people just getting into the industry develop strong time management skills early on.

 I’ve listed out a few tips below that will ensure you’re making the most of your time and ultimately help improve your time management skills:

 - Develop a daily task list with the activities you’re responsible for.
 Also, include how much time you estimate each task will take so you can plan out your day accordingly.
 If you’ve compiled your task list and allocated nine hours of work for the day, talk to your manager and see which task(s) can be pushed back.
 By creating a tentative plan first thing in the morning, and keeping the line of communication open with your team, you’re one step closer to managing your time effectively.
 You can take this one step further by compiling your task list for the following day before heading home the night before.
 This will help you keep track of the tasks you were unable to complete day-of and ensure they’re top-of-mind the following morning.